dbpedia/table-extractor/README.md

 Then run `pyTableExtractor` that read previous filled file and start to map all resources so that you can obtain RDF triples saved in `Extractions` folder.

 ## Get Started
-This section is splitted in three parts:
+This section is splitted in two parts:
 * Requirements: libraries that you have to install to use this project.
-* pyDomainExplorer: instructions step by step to run this module.
+* How to run table-extractor: instructions step by step to run both modules `pyDomainExplorer.py` and `pyTableExtractor.py`
-* pyTableExtractor: guide to run this script.

 ### Requirements
 First of all you must have libraries that I used to develop code.